Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 ## 2) Acquire your data and prepare your feature dataset

 First, acquire the GTFS data you plan to use.
 * Obtain the GTFS data for the transit authority (or authorities) you wish to analyze.
-Check with the transit authority directly or check the [GTFS Data Exchange] (http://www.gtfs-data-exchange.com/).
+Get GTFS data directly from your transit agency or download it from one of several sites that collects GTFS datasets from around the world, such as [Transitland](https://transit.land/feed-registry/) or [Transitfeeds](http://transitfeeds.com/).
 You may use more than one GTFS dataset if you want (e.g., for two different agencies operating in the same city).
 * Unzip the GTFS data into a folder of your choice.

 GTFS datasets that use calendar.txt, calendar_dates.txt, and/or frequencies.txt for their schedules are supported.